rzymek/meteor-typescript-libs/README.md

 * Changes to the definitions for any third party libraries (e.g. jquery.d.ts) should be made on the [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repo.
 * Changes to the smart package definitions can be made directly to those definition files (e.g. ironrouter.d.ts).

+**It would be great if someone developing on Windows could add to the Usage section with instructions for Windows!**

 ### Creating meteor.d.ts and its related files